wsydney76/craft4-ddev-starter/README.md

 * Volumes/file systems.
 Images volume outside of web root, so transformed images are forced on front end.
 No use of named image transforms.
 * Custom config file inc. transform settings
 * Tailwind CSS config with named colors
+* Dark mode switch for templates

 ## Templating

-Layout inspired by Craft Quest Real World CMS course templates
+Layout inspired by Craft Quest Real World CMS course templates.

 Folders:

-* _layouts: Templates that define the general look and feel of the site, mostly independent from the actual content model.
+* _layouts: Templates that define the general look and feel of the site, mostly independent of the actual content model.
     * components: Sprig/Alpine JS components like search, accordion, scroll-to-top button
     * embeds: Layout components, incl. page content layouts(single colum wide/narrow, sidebar), cards, widgets etc. Dark mode switch for front end
     * macros: img macro for advanced image handling, prepared for Imager-X plugin
     * partials: includes for hero area, page headers, buttons etc.
 * \_sections/[sectionHandle], \_sections/[sectionHandle]_[typeHandle]: Section/Type specific templates.
 The following templates will be called if present in the folder:
     * card-content.twig: Section/type specific content for cards.
 Use card-text embed for consistent layout.
     * hero-area.twig: Outputs a section/type specific hero area
     * json-ld.twig: Outputs section/type specific Json-ld meta data
 * _blocks: Content builder block type templates
 * _errors: Templates for error pages
 * _macros: Project specific macros
 * _partials: Project specific partial templates
 * _widgets: Widget example for sidebar layouts

+## Hero Area

+The hero area should be rendered by `_layouts/partials/hero-area-display.twig`.

+* a background image with copyright
+* a teaser line above the title (optional)
+* a title
+* a tagline (optial)
+* a call-to-action button (optional)

+Content is determined in the following order:

+* the entry template overwrites the `heroArea` twig blog
+* a `_sections/#{entry.section.handle}_#{entry.type.handle}/hero-area.twig` template exists
+* a `_sections/#{entry.section.handle}/hero-area.twig` template exists
+* the current entry links to `Hero Area` entries.
+The first 'live' hero area entry will be displayed, this enables you to play with site specific or temporary hero areas, setting enabled/post date/expires.
+Remember to refresh cached pages...
+* the current entry links to a `Featured Entry`.

+## Components

+### Layout components

+tbd.
+In the meantime see `_layouts/embeds, _layouts/embeds`.

+### Macros

+tdb.
+In the meantime see `_layouts/macros`.

+Always use the `img` macro for images!

+### Alpine.js components

+tbd.
+In the meantime see `_layouts/components/alpinejs`.

+Includes a number of components that are not used in this starter, but can be useful for a better user experience.

+## Customization

+Update templates as you like.

+* Run `npm run dev (automatic reloading)/npm run build` when changing tailwind stuff (config/classes in templates).

+### config/custom.php

+* `'stickyMenu' => true,` for sticky navigation
+* `'heroWidth' => 'xl',` if you do not want a full width hero area

+### tailwind.config.js

+Templates mostly use named colors, like primary, as a starting point the default Tailwind colors are used.

+* change color values to match your custom color schema.
+* `hasDarkHeader = false / hasDarkFooter = false` if you do not want a dark background for header/footer
+* set `borderRadius` values to 0 if you do not want to use rounded corners for images

+### Fonts

+Fonts are hosted locally, Google fonts can be downloaded from [https://gwfh.mranftl.com/fonts](https://gwfh.mranftl.com/fonts).

+`font-heading` is used for headlines.

+* Place fonts in `web/assets/fonts`
+* Update `fontFamily` in `tailwind.config.js`
+* Update `resources/css/fonts/fonts.css`.
+Make sure `font-display: swap;` is defined.
+* Update `preloadFonts` in `config/custom.php` for fonts used above the fold.